-4.2.1 Compensation and governance
+4.4.1 Compensation and governance

-Corporate governance and compensation are intertwined, with good governance translating into better compensation systems and excessive compensation being an indicator of poor governance (Li et al., 2007).
+Corporate governance and compensation are intertwined, with good governance creating a better compensation system and excessive compensation being an indicator of poor governance.
 According to Firth et al. (2007a), corporations with larger board size pay less CEO compensation, while a higher proportion of non-executive directors increases the likelihood of performance-based compensation.
 The authors also argue that CEO duality results in a reduced use of performance-linked pay.
 Also, the presence of foreign investors tends to increase CEO pay, unlike substantial government holding.
 Conyon and He (2011) find that a high proportion of independent directors results in a tighter relationship between pay and performance.
 According to Liu et al. (2017), cash bonuses are influenced by the quality of governance.
 Armstrong et al. (2012) find evidence of high CEO compensation in corporations with weak governance, a view supported by Core et al. (1999).
-However, Li et al. (2007) find that board size and CEO duality have no impact on CEO compensation, but that CEO stock ownership and foreign investors are positively linked to CEO compensation.
-Similarly, Conyon and He (2012) do not find any association between CEO compensation and internal governance factors such as CEO duality, board size, and proportion of outside directors.
+However, Conyon and He (2012) do not find any association between CEO compensation and internal governance factors such as CEO duality, board size, and proportion of outside directors.

-4.2.2 Fraud and governance
+4.4.2 Fraud and governance

-Weak corporate governance is often considered a precursor to fraud and vice versa (Beasley, 1996; Agrawal & Chadha, 2005; Chen et al., 2006; Farber, 2005).
-Yu et al. (2015) argue that in a weak institutional environment coupled with persistent information asymmetry, scandals are a reflection of governance issues faced by all firms with a similar corporate governance structure (Adegbite, 2010, 2012).
-Zhizhong et al. (2011) argue that financial restatements can be avoided by employing strong internal governance mechanisms.
+Weak corporate governance is often considered a precursor to fraud and vice versa (Agrawal and Chadha 2005; Chen et al. 2006; Farber 2005).
+Yu et al. (2015) argue that in a weak institutional environment coupled with persistent information asymmetry, scandals are a reflection of governance issues faced by all firms with a similar corporate governance structure (Adegbite 2010, 2012).
 Li et al. (2021a) contend that good governance can help prevent fraudulent firms from using CSR activities as a facade to cover up fraudulent financial reporting.
 Chen et al. (2006) find that increasing the proportion of outside directors on the board of directors (BoD) reduces the likelihood of FSF.
 On the contrary, Shi et al. (2017) argue that pressure exerted by external governance agents/mechanisms such as security analysts, activist owners, and market for corporate control, can induce managers into committing financial fraud.

-4.2.3 Fraud and compensation
+4.4.3 Fraud and compensation

 Research on the association between fraud and compensation remains inconclusive.
-Efendi et al. (2007) find empirical evidence of a positive association between accounting irregularities and in the money stock options of CEOs.
+Efendi et al. (2007) find empirical evidence of a positive association between accounting irregularities and in-the-money stock options of CEOs.
 Hogan and Jonas (2016) contend that the likelihood of high-quality transparency disclosures reduces with an increase in the equity portion of executive pay.
-In a similar vein, Harris and Bromiley (2007) and Harris, Karl, and Lawrence (2019) argue that financial misrepresentation is more likely when CEOs have a high percentage of their compensation in stock options.
+In a similar vein, Harris and Bromiley (2007) and Harris et al. (2019) argue that financial misrepresentation is more likely when CEOs have a high percentage of their compensation in stock options.
 On the other hand, Conyon and He (2016) document a statistically significant and negative association between corporate fraud and CEO compensation.
-Similarly, Zhou et al. (2018) document a negative relationship between executive compensation and corporate fraud.
-However, when the value of shareholding is introduced in the analysis, then delisting pressure may induce fraud.

-4.2.4 Hypothesis development
+4.4.4 Hypotheses development

-This study uses agency and institutional theories (Scott, 1987; Meyer & Rowan, 1977; Doherty et al., 2014) to support the examination into the effect of directors' compensation, directors' shareholding, as well as BoD independence and diversity on FSF.
-From an agency perspective, directors are agents of the shareholders (Reeb & Zhao, 2013), and in order to keep their interests aligned with those of their principals, prior studies have suggested the design of appropriate incentives/compensation (Jensen & Meckling, 1976).
-However, compensation can itself aggravate the agency problem.
+This study uses agency and institutional theories (Scott 1987; Meyer and Rowan 1977; Doherty et al. 2014) to support the examination into the effect of directors' compensation, directors' shareholding, as well as BoD independence and BoD diversity on FSF.
+From an agency perspective, directors are agents of the shareholders (Reeb and Zhao 2013), and in order to keep their interests aligned with those of their studies have suggested the design of principals, prior appropriate incentives/compensation (Jensen and Meckling 1976).
+However, compensation can aggravate the agency problem.
 According to Arye Bebchuk and Fried (2003, p.
 72) "executive compensation is viewed not only as a potential instrument for addressing the agency problem but also as part of the agency problem itself".
 Barton (2001) finds that managers engage in earnings management to increase their cash compensation.
-Similarly, Healy (1985) shows that managers select those accounting procedures that maximise the value of their bonuses (O'Connor et al., 2006; Cheng & Warfield, 2005; Bergstresser & Philippon, 2006).